Jimmy Kemp is the President of the Jack Kemp Foundation which he established in 2009.

 MICHELLE VAN CLEAVE

 Michelle Van Cleave is Senior Advisor to the Jack Kemp Foundation and directs the Kemp Legacy Program.
-A lawyer and national security consultant in private life, she served as head of U.S. counterintelligence under President George W. Bush.
+A lawyer and national security consultant in private life, she served as head of U.S. counterintelligence under President George W. Bush, and as Director of Senate Security from 2020-2021.
 Her first job in Washington DC was on Congressman Kemp’s staff, where she was Defense and Foreign Policy Assistant to Chairman Kemp and the House Republican Conference.
 Subsequently she held other senior staff positions in the Congress (including staff director, Senate Judiciary Subcommittee on Technology, Terrorism and Government Information, and Minority Counsel, House Science, Space and Technology Committee), at the Pentagon coordinating homeland defense policy in the aftermath of 9/11, and in the White House Science Office, where she served as Assistant Director and General Counsel under Presidents Ronald Reagan and George H.W.
 Bush.
 Ms. Van Cleave sits on the Board of Directors of the Jamestown Foundation and the Association of Former Intelligence Officers.
 She is a member of the bar of the State of California and the District of Columbia.
 She holds M.A. and B.A. degrees in International Relations from the University of Southern California, and a J.D. from the USC School of Law.

 HISTORY OF THE FOUNDATION